It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

 For instance, your lifestyle (and how well you keep up with your routine) and starting weight can both influence your results.

 Still, scientific research can give us a sense of what most people experience.
-A research programme called SURMOUNT ran three clinical trials looking at how well Mounjaro works for weight loss in people without type 2 diabetes.
+A research programme called SURMOUNT ran five clinical trials looking at how well Mounjaro works for weight loss in people without type 2 diabetes.

 They each showed similar results.
 For one, people tended to lose weight faster when they started taking Mounjaro.
 After roughly six months, the rate of loss starts to slow (this happens earlier if you stay on a 5mg dose).
 And then results generally level out at 72-76 weeks.

 Roughly speaking, here’s the average loss these trials reported by week.
-Head’s up: these ranges include people taking different doses of Mounjaro.
+Heads up: These ranges include people taking different doses of Mounjaro.
 So, if 15mg was your regular dose, you’d be more likely to come in at the higher end.

 Mounjaro weight loss: Week-by-week tips

-We know we’ve said this a lot, but it really is so important: the healthy habits you forge are absolutely key to losing weight and keeping it off.
+We know we’ve said this a lot, but it really is so important: The healthy habits you forge are absolutely key to losing weight and keeping it off.

 That’s why our weight loss programme includes access to personalised, expert guidance on how to make changes and stick with them.